Reflections Art Contest

 - Creativity: How creative and original the piece is in its conception of the theme and its presentation.

 - Technique: The level of skill demonstrated in the basic principles/techniques of the arts area.

 Artworks are submitted first to Stocklmeir PTA.
 The top 3 entries in each category are then sent on to councils and then districts for consideration.
-The final artworks submitted to California State PTA by districts are then considered for Awards of Excellence or Awards of Merit.
-Award of Excellence entries then go on to represent California in the final National PTA judging round.
+The final artworks submitted to California State PTA by districts are then considered for Outstanding Interpretation, Awards of Excellence or Awards of Merit.
+Outstanding Interpretation and Award of Excellence entries then go on to represent California in the final National PTA judging round.

-State-level winners were recognized at the 2017 California State PTA Annual Convention.
-National-level Award of Excellence honorees are recognized at the National PTA Convention, plus their artworks are featured in Reflections’ popular traveling national exhibit.
+State-level winners were recognized at the 2018 California State PTA Annual Convention.
+National-level Outstanding Interpretation honorees are recognized at the National PTA Convention, plus their artwork, along with any National Award of Excellence and Merit winners, are featured in Reflections’ popular traveling national exhibit.
 See the winners.